 Upon filling a level with skills a copy of your character sheet should be sent to the referees.

-Most skills only take a minor downtime action to learn; 'root' skills require a major action and an appropriate facility.
+Most skills only take a minor downtime action to learn; ‘root’ skills require a major action.
+Characters with some skills (such as Alchemy, Elementalism, and Hextech) may perform one additional ‘Research Action’ per week to research something new pertaining to the relevant skill, e.g. a new potion, spell, or device.
 See the Downtime Guide for more information.

 - All characters start with 100 schillings' worth of lammied equipment.

 Every character (even secondary characters) begin with 100 Schillings of cash to spend on lammied equipment as they please.
 Any unspent money is retained as cash.

 They may have as many unlammied 'dross' propsand items of costume as they wish.

 The price list for starting equipment can be found in the Money and Equipment Guide.

 - The amount of XP your character has earned determines their level